sconover/wrong/README.markdown

 ?
 The Wrong way has the advantage of being plain, transparent Ruby code, not an awkward DSL that moves "equal" out of its natural place between the comparands.
 Plus, WYSIWYG!
 You know just from looking at it that "equal" means `==`, not `eql?` or `===` or `=~`.

 Moreover, much like TDD itself, Wrong encourages you to write cleaner code.
 If your assertion messages are not clear and "Englishy", then maybe it's time for you to refactor a bit -- extract an informatively named variable or method, maybe push some function onto its natural object *a la* the [Law of Demeter](http://en.wikipedia.org/wiki/Law_of_Demeter)...
+Also, try not to call any methods with side effects inside an assert.
+In addition to being bad form, this can cause messed-up failure messages, since the side effects may occur several times in the process of building the message.

 Wrong also lets you put the expected and actual values in any order you want!
 Consider the failure messages for

     assert { current_user == "joe" } # => Expected (current_user == "joe") but current_user is "fred"
     assert { "joe" == current_user } # => Expected ("joe" == current_user) but current_user is "fred"

-You get just the information you want, and none you don't want.
+You get all the information you want, and none you don't want.
 At least, that's the plan! :-)

 ## Algorithm ##